New Moon on

 True anomaly ∠307.9°

-The true anomaly is ∠307.9°.
-At the beginning of the next synodic month the true anomaly is going to be ∠330.4°.
+The true anomaly of the Moon orbit is ∠307.9° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠330.4°.

-8 days after point of apogee on 10 March 2026 at 13:43 in ♐ Sagittarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next perigee on 22 March 2026 at 11:40 in ♉ Taurus.
+8 days since point of apogee on 10 March 2026 at 13:43 in ♐ Sagittarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next perigee on 22 March 2026 at 11:40 in ♉ Taurus.

 Distance to Moon 374 721 km